 But, this is exactly what we did.

 What can I say about this paradise that hasn’t already been said?
 Some of the best white-sand beaches in the world.
 Luminous water, shifting from hues of turquoise to teal blue to deep sea green to aqua.
-Some of the best snorkelling and diving to be experienced.
-Every resort in Maldives is its own private island, so seclusion and luxury are unparalleled.
-Maldives is a destination for a holiday of a lifetime.
+Some of the best snorkeling and diving to be experienced.
+Every resort in the Maldives is its own private island, so seclusion and luxury are unparalleled.
+The Maldives is a destination for a holiday of a lifetime.

 Most people consider the Maldives to be primarily a destination for honeymoons and couples, but it’s also extremely popular with families.

-We chose to stay at the Taj Exotica.
+We chose to stay at the Taj Exotica Maldives.
 A 15-minute ferry ride from the airport, this hotel is spread across the Emboodhu Finolhu island in the middle of one of the largest lagoons in Maldives.
 I admit we were apprehensive about getting on a small boat with the baby and had chosen the hotel basis a short ride from the Male airport.
 The boat ride went smoothly.

 There are 64 sea-view villas and suites that are luxurious and lavish.
 Within villas (also referred to as Rooms on their site), you have the option of Lagoon villa, Lagoon villa with pool, Premium villa with pool (with an exclusive beach) and a Deluxe Beach villa with pool.
 There are one and two bedroom villa suite options, both on the ocean and facing an exclusive beach.

 We had stayed at the Lagoon villa – it had picture-perfect views of the Indian Ocean from the bed and the bathtub, a private sun deck and enough space in the room for a baby-crib.
+I would recommend this property for a Maldives family holiday.

 Food at Taj Exotica